CampAsAChamp/amslaw/README.md

 🌐 **[annamschneiderlaw.com](https://annamschneiderlaw.com)**

-The site is deployed on Cloudflare Workers.
-GitHub Actions automatically runs builds and linting checks on every push to ensure code quality.
+The site is deployed on Cloudflare Workers with automatic build and deployment on every push.

 ## About This Project